FleetOpsClub logo

 Vehicle theft is a real cost in Florida — the state ranks third nationally (NICB data), with Miami-Dade, Broward, and Orange counties leading the statistics.
 For your business, fleet tracking with real-time theft alerts, starter-interrupt capability, and recovery-mode tracking (1-minute update intervals during a theft event) provides both asset protection and insurance premium savings of 5–12% on comprehensive coverage.

 Hurricane season adds a dimension to fleet tracking that other states don't face.
 When a major storm approaches, you need to account for every vehicle — relocating assets out of flood zones, tracking evacuation routes, and re-establishing visibility after cellular infrastructure recovers.
 Store-and-forward GPS devices that cache data during outages aren't optional in Florida — they're the difference between knowing where your fleet is after a storm and spending days figuring it out.
-Check the tradeoffs and deployment fit sections in each review to shortlist platforms that handle Florida's heat, humidity, and hurricane exposure.
+Check the tradeoffs and deployment fit sections in each review to find platforms that handle Florida's heat, humidity, and hurricane exposure.

 Florida at a glance